Policies and Procedures

 North Carolina law requires the University to charge and collect tuition, fees and other applicable payments for the term at the beginning of each semester or quarter (NCGS 116 143).
 The University is also required to collect Accounts Receivable, including past due accounts in accordance with guidelines established by the Office of the State Controller.

-In no instance can the online Financial Aid Deferment request take the place of other required documentation such as the Tuition Waiver Request for UNC-Chapel Hill Employees, Application for Faculty and Staff Tuition Waiver, Application for Financial Aid, Graduate Student Employee Payment Plan Form, etc.
+Students expecting financial aid may submit a request for deferment of the initial due date through ConnectCarolina.
+In no instance can the online Financial Aid Deferment request take the place of other required documentation such as the Tuition Waiver Request for UNC-Chapel Hill Employees, Application for Faculty and Staff Tuition Waiver, Application for Financial Aid, Graduate Student Employee Payment Plan Form, etc., which may be requested at any time by the Cashier's Office.

 The Financial Aid Deferment request only permits a student to defer current term charges for a short period beyond the original due date to allow time for financial aid to apply and for tuition waivers, tuition remission, etc. to be processed.
 Students are expected to pay the amount they know will not be covered by aid or a third party by the original due date.